Which Type of Student are You?

 If you are considering beginning or continuing your education, we would like you to consider Tallahassee Community College.
 We hope that you will find TCC to be a college that supports your educational endeavors.
 The links below will guide you through the admission process.

-Former TCC students who have not been enrolled at TCC within the last 12 months are considered readmit or returning students and must submit a paper application for admission.
+Former TCC students who have not been enrolled at TCC within the last 12 months are considered readmit or returning students.

 Targeted workforce training is offered in fields including information technology, manufacturing and business, as well as construction and trades.

 The dual enrollment program is the enrollment of an eligible secondary student or home education student in a postsecondary course creditable toward high school completion and a career certificate or an associate or baccalaureate degree.

 Students who are seniors in high school (or have graduated from an accredited high school), have not previously attended college, and are seeking admission to TCC for the first time are considered high school students/graduates.

 The Florida Public Safety Institute (FPSI) located at the Pat Thomas Law Enforcement Academy offers training programs in firefighting, corrections, probation, telecommunications, security officer and law enforcement.